ggioffreda/glued-message-bus/README.md

 ### MessageBusChannel

-- **publish**(key, message): publishes a message to the topic identified by the given key;
+- **publish**(key, message, raw): publishes a message to the topic identified by the given key, if the last parameter is true than the message will be sent as is to the bus;

-- **subscribe**(key, consumer, queue): subscribes to the given topic so that each message received on that topic will be passed to the given consumer.
+- **subscribe**(key, consumer, queue, raw, options): subscribes to the given topic so that each message received on that topic will be passed to the given consumer.
   If no queue is specified a new private one will be created.
+If the parameter raw is set to true, received messages will be passed as is to the consumer.
 The consumer will receive three parameters when a message is received:
   - key: the topic identifier;
   - msg: the message received;
   - callback: a callback that must be called once done.
 This is really important